SzabolcsGyorke/BCCloudScopeOnPrem/README.md

 * Get file info (size, date)
 * Create Folder on server
 * Delete File from server

+## Installation
+1. Download the release or clone the repo and compile your own
+2. Create a directory for the web component
+3. Run the install_service_to_IIS.ps1 in the web components folder
+4. Install the BC Extensions

 ## Testing
 Deploy the BC app and search for "BC OnPrem File Tester"